 The primary method used to screen for breast cancer is mammography.
-Nine large clinical trials established the efficacy of screening mammography by randomizing over 600,000 women and following them for ten to twenty years.
-The results have been summarized in many systematic reviews and meta-analyses.
-There is general consensus that, for women between the ages of 50 and 69 years, screening mammography reduces breast cancer mortality by approximately 20% to 25% after 15 years of follow-up.
-For average-risk women between the ages of 40 to 49 years, there remains significant controversy about whether the benefits of routine mammography outweigh the harms, but most guidelines recommend either routine mammography or a discussion of the benefits and risks of mammography.
+Nine large clinical trials established the efficacy of screening mammography by randomizing over 600,000 women and following them for ten to twenty years.7-25 The results have been summarized in many systematic reviews and meta-analyses.26-40 There is general consensus that, for women between the ages of 50 and 69 years, screening mammography reduces breast cancer mortality by approximately 20% to 25% after 15 years of follow-up.
+For average-risk women between the ages of 40 to 49 years, there remains significant controversy about whether the benefits of routine mammography or a discussion of the benefits and risks of mammography.41-44